opendaylight/netvirt/docs/specs/vni-based-l2-switching-l3-forwarding-and-NATing.rst

 This spec is the first step in the direction of enforcing datapath semantics that uses tenant supplied VNI values on VxLAN Type networks created by tenants in OpenStack Neutron.

-**Note**: The existing L3 BGPVPN control-path and data-path semantics will continue to use L3 labels on the wire as well as inside the OVS datapaths of the hypervisor to realize both intra-dc and inter-dc connectivity.

 Problem description
 ===================